 The NA62 experiment

-Birmingham group: M B Brunetti, Dr F Gonnella, Dr E Goudzovski, M Krivda, Prof C Lazzeroni, N Lurkin, Dr D Munday, Dr C Parkinson, Dr A Romano, Dr A Sergi, R Staley, A Sturgess
+Birmingham group: T Bache, Dr F Gonnella, Dr E Goudzovski, J Henshaw, Prof C Lazzeroni, Dr N Lurkin, Dr D Munday, Dr A Romano, Dr A Sergi, J Swallow

-The primary goal of the experiment is the measurement of the ultra-rare decay K+→π+νν, with the expected SM branching ratio below 10−10.
+The central goal of the experiment is the measurement 10% precision of the rate of the ultra-rare decay K+→π+νν, with the expected SM branching ratio below 10−10.
 The SM contribution to the decay rate comes from penguin and box diagrams.
 Its dominant part is due to top quark exchange, which leads to the highest CKM suppression.
-The SM decay rate has been computed with 10% relative precision.
-This decay is an ideal place to search for new physics: the low and precisely predicted branching ratio of this decay mode means that any new physics signal will give a sizable deviation that will be detectable by the NA62 experiment.
+This decay is an ideal place to search for new physics: its branching ratio is low and precisely predicted branching within the SM, and therefore new physics can potentially give sizable deviations.

-The wider NA62 physics programme includes precision searches for lepton flavour and number violation, searches for heavy neutral leptons and the dark photon, lepton universality tests, and studies of rare decays of kaons and pions.
+The wider NA62 physics programme includes precision searches for lepton flavour and number violation in kaon decays (this aspect is led by the Birmingham group), searches for production and decays of the possible hidden-sector mediators (dark scalars, dark photons and heavy neutral leptons), lepton universality tests and studies of rare decays of kaons and pions.

 For general information about NA62, see: